spring-io/dataflow.spring.io/content/documentation/pages/9-applications/1-pre-packaged-applications.md

 The Spring team develops and maintains [stream applications](https://cloud.spring.io/spring-cloud-stream-app-starters/) and publishes these applications to the [Spring public Maven repository](https://repo.spring.io/release/org/springframework/cloud/stream/app/) and to [Dockerhub](https://hub.docker.com/u/springcloudstream) in accordance with a release schedule, normally following significant Spring Boot or Spring Cloud Stream releases.
 The pre-packaged stream applications are Spring Boot executable jars that are built with a specific binder implementation.
-For each stream app, we provide separate exacutable applications for RabbitMQ and Kafka.
+For each stream app, we provide separate executable applications for RabbitMQ and Kafka.

-Currently available stream applications include:
+The following table shows the currently available stream applications:

 | Source                                                                                         | Processor                                                                                                                   | Sink                                                                                                         |
 | ---------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |